freeCodeCamp/freeCodeCamp/guide/english/vue/control-flow/index.md

 ### Conditionals

-With Vue.js you can decide wheter to show or not a piece of code in you final page, depending on some condition.
+With Vue.js you can decide whether to show or not a piece of code in your final page, depending on some condition.
 For example, imagine a form input that is required a text at least 8 characters long: if the user input is shorter than 8, than an error message should appear; but if the input is longer than 8, the message disappears.

 But let's make a simpler example.
-We want to condition the exibition of a message to a counter:
+We want to condition the exhibition of a message to a counter:

 ```html